(aka Class Books, Block Books...)

 that trooped through class. - RR

-The parent will likely be reminded of whimsical doodles s/he created in textbook margins as a student in a public schools.
+The parent will likely be reminded of whimsical doodles s/he created in textbook margins as a student in a public school.
 The parent may be pleased that Waldorf schools allow students to exercise imagination during math class.
 But in reality these drawings are illustrations of stories told by the classroom teacher about elves [who are considered real].
 This is a systematic, intentional process.
 An Anthroposophical belief is subtly relayed.
 Rudolf Steiner associated the thinking process with the activities of elemental beings.
 He did this explicitly, especially in a conference of 16 December 1922:

-"In fact, we are everywhere surrounded by all kinds of spiritual beings, only with ordinary consciousness cannot see them.
+"In fact, we are everywhere surrounded by all kinds of spiritual beings, only with ordinary consciousness we cannot see them.
 They are there, however, to help us in our human activities, including helping us to have thoughts ...
 For us to have earthly thoughts, there must be beings in the world that create our thoughts ...
 When we observe the actions of a person who is particularly intelligent and wise, we perceive around her an incorporeal escort.
 Wherever that person goes, she is never alone, but is accompanied by an escort of fugitive elementary beings...." — Rudolf Steiner, THE REAL AND THE UNREAL IN HUMAN LIFE, AND CREATION FOR THE ORIGIN, Ed Triads-Poche, p.
 46-47.

 Same lesson, higher stage: